ENVIRONMENTAL

 SEDIMENT QUALITY

-The harbour score for Sediment quality was 0.97 and graded very good (A), similar to preceding years (0.95–0.99; very good (A)).
+The overall Sediment quality scores were derived from one sub-indicator – metals and metalloids.
+Six metals (cadmium, copper, lead, mercury, nickel and zinc) and the metalloid arsenic were assessed.
+The harbour score for Sediment quality was 0.96 and graded very good (A), similar to preceding years (0.95–0.99; very good (A)).
 While scores for most measures were very good, there were several good or satisfactory scores for arsenic and nickel.
 However, it should be noted that arsenic and nickel are naturally occurring within the harbour, hence these metals are not necessarily associated with anthropogenic inputs.

 SEAGRASS

-Overall, Seagrass received a score of 0.58 and was graded satisfactory (C).
-While these results are a decline from the 2022 report card (0.70; good grade, B) it is still a marked improvement from the overall condition observed from 2015 to 2018 (0.35–0.43; poor grade, D).
+Overall, Seagrass received a score of 0.68 and was graded good (B).
+These results are a return to the 2022 report card grade (0.70; good, B), and remains a marked improvement from the overall condition observed from 2015 to 2018 (0.35–0.43; poor grade, D).

 CORAL